 Ingredients & How-to

-To make these grape molasses cookies you will need grape molasses and some simple baking ingredients: plain flour, sugar, baking soda, orange juice, cinnamon, ground clove and olive or vegetable oil.
+To make these Greek moustokouloura you will need grape molasses and some simple baking ingredients: all-purpose flour, sugar, baking soda, orange juice, cinnamon, ground cloves and olive or vegetable oil.

-01. I start by mixing the oil and the sugar for a few minutes until the sugar has dissolved.
-I like to use olive oil, not extra virgin as it’s too heavy for baking but instead a lighter one.
-If you find olive oil too heavy and with a strong aftertaste, you could use a vegetable oil of your choice.
-You could also use regular sugar or brown sugar.
-The cookies already have a dark color from the grape molasses so the brown sugar will not affect how they look.
+01. I start by mixing the oil and sugar for a few minutes, until the sugar dissolves.
+I like to use light olive oil instead of extra virgin that is too heavy for baking.
+If you find olive oil too strong or with a noticeable aftertaste, you can use a mild vegetable oil of your choice.
+You can also use either regular or brown sugar.
+Since the cookies already have a dark color from the grape molasses, using brown sugar won’t affect their appearance.

 02. Next, I add the grape molasses to the mixture and give it a stir to mix it all well.
 Our cookies will get a nice dark brown color from the molasses.

-03. Next, I’m adding the ground cinnamon and clove to the mixture.
-The aromas from the cinnamon and clove really compliment the grape molasses and will make our cookies taste great.
-If you don’t have ground clove though, you could totally leave it out and just add the cinnamon
+03. Next, I add the ground cinnamon and cloves to the mixture.
+The warm aromas from these spices really complement the grape molasses and make the cookies taste amazing.
+If you don’t have ground cloves, you can simply leave them out and just use cinnamon.
+They’ll still be delicious!

-04. Before adding the flour, I add the orange juice to a small bowl and mix it with the baking soda.
-That will cause a reaction and the orange juice will start foaming.
-I then add it to the mixture and stir a little bit.
+04. Before adding the flour, I mix the orange juice with the baking soda in a small bowl.
+This will cause a reaction, and the orange juice will start to foam.
+That’s exactly what we want!
+I then pour it into the mixture and give it a quick stir.
 Now it’s time to add the flour.
-I add half of it to the bowl and start mixing with a spatula or wooden spoon.
-When that’s incorporated, I continue with the other half of the flour.
+I start by adding half of it and mixing with a spatula or wooden spoon.
+Once that’s incorporated, I add the remaining flour and mix until everything comes together.

 06. For shaping the cookies, I first add some parchment paper to the bottom of a baking pan and have it close to my working surface.
 I take one small piece of dough around 35gr or 1.2oz, a little bit smaller than a golf ball.
 Try not to overwork the dough in your hands as the oil will start separating and dough might get more sticky.

 08. Then I bring together the two edges and press to form a circle.
 I gently take the cookie and place it on the lined baking tray.
-You could make other shapes, like coil shape or braid.
-Whatever you like!
-If you have children, you could get them involved!
+You can shape them however you like, coils, braids, or even simple rounds!
+If you have kids, this is a fun step to get them involved in the process.

 Mamazilla's Product Recommendations